ctphrs/Starlink-Monitor/README.md

 ## Usage

-### Pi-hole

-Visit the Pi's IP address (e.g. http://192.168.1.10/) and use the `pihole_password` you configured in your `config.yml` file.
-An existing pi-hole installation can be left unaltered by disabling the setup of this proyect's installation in your `config.yml` (`pihole_enable: false`)

 ### Grafana

 Visit the Pi's IP address with port 3030 (e.g. http://192.168.1.10:3030/), and log in with username `admin` and the password `monitoring_grafana_admin_password` you configured in your `config.yml`.